-Naturalist Corps jobs are 3.5 month, full-time summer positions that are available from early to mid-May through Labor Day (flexible, varies according to school year and state park).
-The work hours vary, but will include afternoons, evenings, days, weekends, and holidays.
+Naturalist Corps and MinnAqua internships are three and one-half month, full-time summer positions that are available from early to mid-May through Labor Day (flexible, varies according to school year and state park).
+Selected applicants will be REQUIRED to attend a mandatory three-day training held in May at Lake Carlos State Park.
+The work hours vary, but will include afternoons, evenings, days, weekends and holidays.

-- Assist the Park Naturalist in presenting and/or leading programs and activities to a variety of audiences ranging from children to adults.
+- Present and/or lead programs and activities to a variety of audiences ranging from children to adults.
 About 85% of the job involves public speaking to large through small groups of visitors.
-These programs may include nature walks, campfire talks, demonstrations, PowerPoint presentations, "outdoors skills building" and "make and take" activities that relate to the park's natural, cultural, historical, and/or recreational resources.
+These programs may include nature walks, campfire talks, demonstrations, PowerPoint presentations and outdoors skill-building activities that relate to the park's natural, cultural and recreational resources.